matthew-brett/pydagogue/curious_git.rst

     shasum git_is_rude

 Not too exciting so far.
 However, the rather magical nature of this string is not yet apparent.
-This SHA1 hash is a *cryptographic* hash because
+This SHA1 hash is a *cryptographic* hash because:

 * the hash value is (almost) unique to this exact file contents, and
-* it is (almost) impossible to find some other file contents with the same hash
+* it is (almost) impossible to find some other file contents with the same hash.

 In other words, there is no practical way for you to find another file with different contents that will give the same hash.